This article will focus your purchasing dollar to provide the most performance

 .
 If you have 4 or 6 slots, try to leave pairs of RAM slots free for future upgrades as RAM usually installs in pairs.

 Hard Disk Drive (HDD): SSD (Solid State Disk) vs Traditional MHDD (Magnetic Hard Disk Drive)?
 SSD's are great for achieving fast boot times, initial program loading.
 While a SSD will load projects faster, you don't load/save projects all that often so we rank a SSD fairly low on this list of FL Studio priorities.
 Given large SSD's are still prohibitively expensive.
-The smart solution is to have a 500 GB SSD 'boot drive' (holding your OS + FL Studio) and a 2 or 4 TB MHDD for your project data (libraries, sounds, audio recordings etc).
+The smart solution is to have a 1 TB SSD 'boot drive' (holding your OS + FL Studio) and 2 or 4 TB MHDD for your project data (libraries, sounds, audio recordings etc).
 Favour M.2 NVMe format SSD, if your motherboard supports it, otherwise use SATA.
 Either of these format SSDs are far superior to MHDDs.